Board committees

 *Joint post with Dorset County Hospital

-Matthew previously worked for Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust, where he was Chief Operating Officer for hospital services.
+He previously worked for Somerset NHS Foundation Trust and Yeovil District Hospital NHS Foundation Trust where he was Chief Operating Officer for hospital services.

-During his time in the NHS, Chris has worked in a number of senior finance roles within acute, mental health and community trusts, and previously held a variety of technical and commercial finance roles within a large fast-moving consumer goods organisation.
+During his time in the NHS, Chris has worked in a number of senior finance roles within acute, mental health and community trusts, and prior to this has experience across a variety of technical and commercial finance roles within a large Fast Moving Consumer Goods organisation.

-Chris is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW), having qualified with PwC London where he was involved in the audit of several FTSE 100 companies.
+Chris is a Fellow of the Institute of Chartered Accountants in England and Wales (ICAEW), having qualified with PwC London where he was involved in the audit of a number of FTSE 100 companies.

 Dr Lucy Knight (Chief Medical Officer)